jaspector

 A building permit is required for most construction within the City of Big Lake.
 Exceptions include replacing windows, roof, siding, or fence with the same or like materials in most cases.

+Not all construction work requires a permit in Big Lake, TX.
 The following work is generally exempt: Replacing windows with same or like materials (in most cases); Replacing roofing with same or like materials (in most cases); Replacing siding with same or like materials (in most cases); Replacing fencing with same or like materials (in most cases).
+When in doubt, confirm with the local building department before starting work.